galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 For our analyses, we will use the grid search approach.
 It is an exhaustive search which tries out all the combinations of different hyperparameters and ranks these combinations based on a scoring metric.
 In the random search, the values of a parameter are selected randomly from a given range and the best one is found.
 Grid search works well for parameters taking categorical as well as numerical values but for the random search, it becomes difficult for parameters which take categorical values.

-In the pipeline builder, we added two steps - preprocessing (feature selection) and an estimator (regressor).
+In the **Pipeline builder** tool, we added two steps - preprocessing (feature selection) and an estimator (regressor).
 There are different hyperparameters for these two steps and their best combination should be found out.
 We will perform grid search to estimate the best values for these parameters: **k** (number of features), **normalize** (subtract the mean and divide by the l2-norm of the dataset) and **alpha** (a constant which is multiplied to the regularisation term).
 For each parameter, we need to specify a set of values to choose from:

 - **k**: [5880, 5890, 5895, 5900]